MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/customize-dev/pass-dynamics-365-data-page-parameter-ribbon-actions.md

 ms.author: "jdaly"
 manager: "amyla"
 ---
-# Pass Microsoft Dynamics 365 data from a page as a parameter to Ribbon Actions
+# Pass Customer Engagement data from a page as a parameter to ribbon actions

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]